Skip to Main Content

 However, if you’re using the Lite program, you won’t enjoy rates that are quite so cheap.
 Here rates start at 2.5 percent above the benchmark rate.
 That’s still much better than comparable brokerages, however, and if you don’t use margin, then it’s not a deal-breaker anyway.

-Such cheap margin may allow some clever investors to use their Interactive Brokers account as a way to fund larger purchases tremendously cheaply, but the margin rate is variable and if overall rates rise, so will the costs of your loan.
+Such cheap margin may allow some clever investors to use their Interactive Brokers account as a way to fund larger purchases cheaply, but the margin rate is variable and if overall rates rise, so will the costs of your loan.

 Trading platforms

-Interactive Brokers upped its trading platforms in 2022, expanding them meaningfully.
+Interactive Brokers upped its trading platforms recently, expanding them meaningfully.
 Trader Workstation remains the broker’s flagship desktop trading platform, and it’s among the best in the industry.
 Now available is GlobalTrader, a new mobile app that lets you access more than 90 global markets, and IMPACT, a mobile app that lets you make ESG investments more efficiently and sort those that align with your values.

 Back to the workhorse, though.
 Trader Workstation is not a platform for investors who have never used one before.
 It’s a complex, fully-featured program that feels like it does just about everything.
 You’ll get real-time monitoring, market data, customizable charts, streaming news and plenty more.
 The platform also includes tools for risk management, such as option analytics, so you can see how price changes affect options values.
-You’ll have access to more than 100 global markets all from your desktop, and you’ll be able to trade virtually anything.
+You’ll have access to more than 150 global markets all from your desktop, and you’ll be able to trade virtually anything.

 If that’s too much, you can downshift to the basic client portal, a platform that will get the trading job done with its practical and no-frills interface.
 Or go mobile with its high-powered apps.